excellalabs/docker-workshop-2/README.2.md

     1. Copy the outputted block `kubeadm join...` from the init commnad, and run that in the other node(s)'s terminal to join to the cluster.

-    1. See that it joined, `kubtcrl get nodes`
+    1. See that it joined, `kubectl get nodes`

     1. Describe a node with `kubectl describe nodes node2`